 Step 4: Once the temp files are deleted, restart the computer.

-In case your videos accidentally get corrupted while transferring, then the only potential solution that can work for you is Repairit video repair.
-It makes us able to fix the files that have been corrupted, difficult to reach, broken, or damaged in MOV, MP4, M4V, M2TS, MKV, MTS, 3GP, AVI, FLV, and more file formats.
-It works on all kinds of cameras; it has nothing to do with the camera's brand whether it belongs to Nikon, Fuji, Samsung, Panasonic, DJI, Parrot, Skydio, and Olympus, this software will work on all.
-This tool is designed for the videos that create problems while playing them on a computer or anywhere else, audio-video sync issues, video playback disrupted, stuck videos, etc. This tool will help them to run smoothly anywhere you want them to.
-If you feel interested in this software, then click the download button below and have a try.
+In case your videos accidentally get corrupted while transferring, then the only potential solution that can work for you is Wondershare Repairit Video Repair.
+It makes us able to repair video files that have been corrupted, broken, or damaged in MOV, MP4, M4V, M2TS, MKV, MTS, 3GP, AVI, FLV, and more file formats.
+It works on all kinds of cameras, whether it belongs to Nikon, Fuji, Samsung, Panasonic, DJI, Parrot, Skydio, or Olympus, this software will work on all.
+This tool is designed for videos that create problems while playing them on a computer or anywhere else, audio-video sync issues, video playback disrupted, stuck videos, etc. If you feel interested in this software, then click the download button below and have a try.

 Step 1 Add Your Corrupted Videos

 The very first thing which has to be done is launching the application on your computer.
 To add the corrupted file, all you need to do is pressing the Add button, or it can also be done by clicking the "Add video and start repairing" area.

 In the second step, you have to click the "Repair" option; to initiate the process of repairing a corrupted video file.

 After taking some time to repair the corrupted file, a message will pop up on the computer screen, showing that your video has been successfully done.
 After this, you can press the preview button to look at the video file, which has been fixed.